Country

 Circumstances:

-The airplane departed RAF Topcliffe at 2232LT on June 27 on an operation to Bremen.
-It was shot down by a German fighter and crashed in Dollern.
-All five crew members were killed.
+The airplane departed RAF Abingdon at 2348LT on September 13 on an operation to Bremen.
+The following morning, while returning to base, it was shot down by the German Flak and crashed near Lemwerder.
+A crew was killed and four others became PoW.

 Crew: